 These healthy cookies are my kids favourite at the moment for their after-school snack.
 And they have been for quite some time, topping the family snack chart.

-Could it also be because they are getting involved making those?
+Could it also be because they are getting involved in making those?
 I do not know but they love them!
 I like to see that they’re not only enjoying making those but they are also playing with the ingredients.

-For a 12 and 14 year old it’s quite cool, right?
-I’m biased, of course I am.
+For a 12 and 14-year-old it’s quite cool, right?
+I’m biased, of course, I am.
 The reality is that I am one of those fortunate parents.
 Parents with children that are super good and adventurous with the food.
 Not a common thing with young children nowadays, I realise that.
 They’ve always been great with food and I haven't had much fuss coming from them.
 So lucky!

-Coming back to these healthier cookies, they’re so quick to make and so great for snacks, picnics or traveling.
+Coming back to these healthier cookies, they’re so quick to make and so great for snacks, picnics or travelling.
 Last time we’ve made them we’ve prepared them to take with us on our road trip to Holland.

 The reality is that they won’t last long but that’s another story.